 *Actually, it possibly was the second man-made object launched into orbit, but that is a Factoid topic for another day.

-**It is unlikely that the American leaders back then could have conceived of a day where US astronauts have to be launched on Russian rockets because the Americans had performed a voluntary orchiectomy on their own space program.
+**It is unlikely that the American leaders back then could have conceived of a day where US astronauts had to be launched on Russian rockets because the Americans had performed a voluntary orchiectomy on their own space program.

 Embed from Getty Images